Hewing Your First Distributed Service

 • temporary: never restart — once stopped, it's gone.

-• max_restarts / window: if the supervisor exceeds 5 restarts in 60 seconds, the failure escalates to the parent supervisor.
+• budget(n, period): if the supervisor exceeds n restarts in period, the failure escalates to the parent supervisor.

 Supervisors form a tree.
 Your top-level supervisor owns mid-level supervisors, which own workers.
 A crash in a leaf actor is contained and recovered automatically — your service stays up.